kgrid/knowledge-objects/diabetes-type2/glycemic-control-with-2-oral-agents-a1c/README.md

 ### Description
 The inputs for this KO are a1c (type float) and individual_target (type float) and must be formatted as follows, with a1c representing a key that should not be changed:

-glycemicControl({"a1c":0.0, "individual_target":0.0})
+execute({"a1c":0.0, "individual_target":0.0})

 If no a1c is provided, the function will output "no a1c provided. unable to calculate".
 If individual_target is left at 0, the script will assume that there is on defined individualized target, and will calculate based on the averaged values.

 ### Running
-The script can be run by calling glycemicControl({"a1c":0.0,"individual_target":0.0}).
+The script can be run by calling execute({"a1c":0.0,"individual_target":0.0}).
 We have also included a test() function that we suggest running before running your data through.

 ### Getting started
 To run program from terminal, go to terminal and cd into the directory where the python file is located.
 Enter the following:
 1. python
-2. import glycemic-control-2agents
+2. import gc
-3. glycemic-control-2agents.glycemicControl({"a1c":0.0,"individual_target":0.0})
+3. gc.execute({"a1c":0.0,"individual_target":0.0})

 ### Running through SHELF REST API...
 To run through SHELF REST API, the knowledge object needs to be added to ObjectTeller and to the REST API SHELF before its executable.